David Nelson (Utah activist): Activism career

 Nelson became active in politics 1982.
 Though he was most active during the 1990s in Utah, he helped to direct political groups in California and the District of Columbia.

 His work reflected the ideals of Jeffersonian democracy including American republicanism, civic duty and equality of political opportunity.
-His LGBT and Second Amendment politics pursued limited government which upholds the natural rights of the people and the rights of the states.
+His LGBTQ and Second Amendment politics pursued limited government which upholds the natural rights of the people and the rights of the states.

 He earned the attention of governmental and political leaders, and news reporters.

 Twenty years ago, David Nelson was one of the few Utah voices demanding basic rights for gay and lesbian citizens.
 Aggressive in promoting antidiscrimination measures, he assisted in passage of the first hate-crimes legislation.
 Although Nelson frequently generated disagreement among supporters (including me), no one can dispute the courage he exhibited in the early years of this movement.